willbeierl/Retime-Re-encode-Tool/README.md

 .mov
 .m4v

-It outputs:
-.mp4
-(I can add more if needed)
+Output: .mp4 (I can add more if needed)

-FFmpeg must be installed
+FFmpeg must be installed.
 This batch file uses FFmpeg to process video files.
 It will not work unless FFmpeg is installed and accessible from the Windows command line.